Revis History, Family Crest & Coats of Arms

 Revis Settlers in United States in the 19th Century

-- Clara Revis, aged 28, who emigrated to the United States from Nottingham, in 1892
+- Clara Revis, aged 28, who immigrated to the United States from Nottingham, in 1892

 - John Revis, aged 24, who landed in America from Liverpool, in 1899